-Prosus writes off entire investment of USD 578 mn in BYJU'S
+Prosus writes off entire investment of USD 578 mn in Byju's

-New Delhi: Dutch investment firm Prosus has written off USD 578 million (about Rs 4,800 crore) that it invested in edtech firm Byju's, the company said on Monday.
+New Delhi, Jun 24 (PTI) Dutch investment firm Prosus has written off USD 578 million (about Rs 4,800 crore) that it invested in edtech firm Byju's, the company said on Monday.

 In September 2022, Prosus had lost significant influence on Think and Learn, which owns Byju's brand, as its stake in the edtech firm came down to 9.6 per cent.